-- (i) the prescribed requirements of the Local Government Act 2009 and Local Government Regulation 2012 for the establishment and keeping of accounts have been complied with in all material respects; and - (ii) the financial statements, as set out on pages 1 to 36, present a true and fair view, in accordance with Australian Accounting Standards, of Council's transactions for the financial year and financial position at the end of the year.
+- i. the prescribed requirements of the Local Government Act 2009 and Local Government Regulations 2012 for the establishment and keeping of accounts have been complied with in all material respects; and - ii. the General Purpose Financial Statements, as set out on pages 1 to 32, present a true and fair view, in accordance with Australian Accounting Standards, of the Council's transactions for the financial year and financial position at the end of the year.